This was going to be a delightful “how to” post on how to paint a dollhouse exterior. It will still be that post, only, not as delightful.

 Just like in real world painting, less is more.
 Apply a thin coat each time.
 Yeah, it may take more time, but you’ll be happier with the results.
 It allows you to adjust the color level better and is less likely to result in drips.
 Plus, thin coats tend to dry faster than thick ones.

-If your curious how my painting adventure has gone, start here.
-Otherwise, take a gander at my less than awesome painting technique:
+Take a gander at my less than awesome painting technique:

 Learning How to Paint a Dollhouse Exterior is an Experience